-CFLRI is a national research agency concerned with educating Canadians about the importance of leading healthy, active lifestyles.
+Established in September 1980, the Canadian Fitness and Lifestyle Research Institute (CFLRI) is a national research organization concerned with monitoring the physically activity levels of Canadians and sharing knowledge about the importance of leading healthy, active lifestyles.

-Established in September 1980, in recognition of the need identified by national organizations, federal and provincial governments, and Canadian universities, the Institute is the leader in bridging the gap between knowledge on physical activity and its use.
+Supporting national organizations, federal and provincial governments, and Canadian universities, the Institute is a key leader in bringing knowledge on physical activity and sport to its users.

 How do our activities impact society?